isomerpages/moe-dunmansec/_our-dunman-experience/ELIXiR/ELIXiR.md

 description: ""
 third_nav_title: ELIXiR
 ---
 ### Mission / Objectives of Programme

 ![](/images/Our%20Special%20Programmes/ELIXiR/ELIXiR%20Logo.png)

-The ELIXiR STEM Programme is an enrichment programme that aims to promote the joy of learning and learning for life in Science and STEM.
+<p style="text-align: justify;">The ELIXiR STEM Programme is an enrichment programme that aims to promote the joy of learning and learning for life in Science and STEM.</p>

 ![](/images/Our%20Special%20Programmes/ELIXiR/STEM%20for%20ELIXiR.png)